shekeltechnologies/Documentation/guides/MasterNode_Setup_Cold_Hot_Linux.md

 > This is a community contributed guide.
 Feel free to suggest improvements via Issues or opening Pull Requests.
 Thank you!

+**!!!
+This guide is for setting up a MasterNode using the new Shekel ZeroCoin wallet and chain !!!**

 ### **Cold** Wallet Setup(Part 1)

 This is the wallet where the MasterNode collateral of 25000 JEW coins will have to be transferred and stored.